This story was originally published October 27, 2020.

 Do I believe?
 Certainly a lot more than before my experience.

 But that’s the beauty of the paranormal.
-It’s personal and the only one who truly knows is the individual.
+It’s personal and the only one who truly knows what they have experienced is the individual themselves.

 Source: Spirits in the Stacks: Tales from Sweetwater County’s Haunted Library, Micki Gilmore